-'N' Award Determination
+'N' Determinations

-If a student fails to comply with NESA's requirements for the Higher School Certificate Course, he/she will receive an 'N' Award determination.
+If a student fails to comply with NESA's requirements for the Higher School Certificate Course, he/she will receive an 'N' Determination.
 In some cases, this will mean that the student will be ineligible for the award of the Higher School Certificate.